Favorite Atlanta Restaurants List(last updated 03.18)

 One of my favorite things to eat, there are several competent options around town.

-- Wing Factory (Buckhead) ~ Affordable and a solid offering of gut expanding menu items.
+- Wing Factory (Buckhead & Elsewhere) ~ Affordable and a solid offering of gut expanding menu items.
 Some of my favorite wings in the city.

 - Moe’s & Joe’s (Virginia Highlands) ~ Overlooked amongst the wing fiends, but it’s definitely one of my preferred locations.

-- Minero (Ponce City Market) ~ best-grilled wings in the city.
+- Minero (Ponce City Market) ~ my favorite grilled wings in the city.

 Desserts, Bakeries, Coffee Shops

 - Jeni’s Splendid & Morelli’s ~ Ice cream shops.

 - HF Bread Co.
 (Westside) ~ Rob Alexander is the whole reason that place is on the map.

 - Alon’s Bakery (Multiple Locations) ~ A bakery at heart they have a bunch of other stuff to choose from.